hilbertcube/hilbertcube.github.io/README.md

 ## About

-Blog website.
-Coded from scratch using HTML5, CSS3, and vanilla JS.
+Blog website about math, programming, and food.
+Built from scratch using HTML5, CSS3, and vanilla JS.
 1. [About](https://neumanncondition.com/about/)
 2. [Privacy Policy](https://neumanncondition.com/privacy-policy/)